SeaQL/seaql.github.io/SeaORM/docs/06-relation/02-one-to-many.md

 ## Defining the Inverse Relation

 It is the same as defining the one-to-one inverse relation.
+The rule of thumb is, always define a `belongs_to` on the Entity with a foreign key `xxx_id`.

 ```rust title="entity/fruit.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveRelation)]